-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, La Grande is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, La Grande is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in La Grande who work in office and administrative support (14.75%), sales jobs (9.36%), and teaching (8.55%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, La Grande is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, La Grande is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in La Grande who work in office and administrative support (15.48%), sales jobs (10.31%), and personal care services (6.60%).

-The per capita income in La Grande in 2010 was $21,967, which is middle income relative to Oregon, and middle income relative to the rest of the US.
-This equates to an annual income of $87,868 for a family of four.
+The per capita income in La Grande in 2010 was $23,428, which is upper middle income relative to Oregon, and middle income relative to the rest of the US.
+This equates to an annual income of $93,712 for a family of four.
 However, La Grande contains both very wealthy and poor people as well.

 The people who call La Grande home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of La Grande residents report their race to be White, followed by Native Hawaiian.
-Important ancestries of people in La Grande include English, Irish, Scottish, and French .
+Important ancestries of people in La Grande include English, Irish, French , and Scottish.